-School District: State Charter Name:

-School Name:

-Name of Principal or Charter Administrator: Signature:
+School District Name: State Charter Name: Print Name of Superintendent: Print Name of Charter Director or Administrator: Superintendent or Designee Signature: Director or Designee Signature:

-I assure that the school named above is in compliance with the following:

-(check the box below, if applicable)
+I assure that the school district named above is in compliance with the following: (check the box below, if applicable)

-6.29.1.9(N) NMAC
+☐ 6.29.1.9(N) NMAC

 - N. Emergency drills and practiced evacuations . - 1.
-Emergency drills shall be conducted in each public school and private school in the state, as follows: - a. at least once per week during the first four weeks of the school year, and at least once per month during the remainder of the school year; - b. two of these drills shall be shelter-in-place drills; - c. one of these drills shall be an evacuation drill; - d. nine of these drills shall be fire drills, with one fire drill required each week during the first four weeks of school; and - e. in locations where a fire department is maintained, a member of the fire department shall be requested to be in attendance during the emergency drills for the purpose of giving instruction and constructive criticism. - Any drill conducted for the purpose of active shooter preparation/response should include parent/guardian notification.
+Emergency drills shall be conducted in each public school and private school in the state, as follows: - at least once per week during the first four weeks of the school year, and at least once per month during the remainder of the school year; - two of these drills shall be shelter-in-place drills; - one of these drills shall be an evacuation drill; - nine of these drills shall be fire drills, with one fire drill required each week during the first four weeks of school; and - in locations where a fire department is maintained, a member of the fire department shall be requested to be in attendance during the emergency drills for the purpose of giving instruction and constructive criticism.